HB376 Alabama 2011 Session

 Summary

-This bill would authorize the Board of Agriculture and Industries to adopt rules relative to labeling and packaging pursuant to the Standards of NIST to implement either dual inch-pound or metric labeling or solely metric labeling descriptions for certain business transactions as indicated by market demand.
+- Authorize the Board of Agriculture and Industries to adopt labeling and packaging rules under NIST to implement dual inch-pound and metric labeling or solely metric labeling based on market demand.

-This bill would require the use of inch-pound or metric labeling or solely metric labeling on the packaging of certain commodities.
+- Require packaging to use inch-pound and metric labeling or solely metric labeling for certain commodities.

 Bill Actions